Kampoz18/consensus-specs/สเปก/เฟส0/deposit-contract.md

 ## Introduction

-This document represents the specification for the beacon chain deposit contract, part of Ethereum 2.0 Phase 0.
+This 9document represents the specification for the beacon chain deposit contract, part of Ethereum 2.0 Phase 0.

 ## Constants